raymondxu/java-workshop/README.md

 The answer lies in <b>references</b>.

 When we instantiate an object, we create a reference to that object in memory.
-A reference can be thought of as an arrow pointing to location of the object.
+A value of a reference is the location of the object.

 ```java
 Car a = new Car();